apache/spark/docs/sql-ref-syntax-aux-analyze-table.md

 Partition column specification.

 #### ***analyze_option***:
-If no analyze option is specified, `ANALYZE TABLE` statement collect only basic statistics for the table (number of rows, size in bytes).
+If no analyze option is specified, `ANALYZE TABLE` collects the table's number of rows and size in bytes.

 - NOSCAN

-  Collect only statistics that do not require scanning the whole table (that is, size in bytes).
+  Collect only the table's size in bytes (which does not require scanning the entire table)

 - FOR COLUMNS col1 [, col2, ...] `|` FOR ALL COLUMNS

-  Collect column statistics for the specified columns or all columns in addition to table statistics.
+  Collect column statistics for each column specified, or alternatively for every column, as well as table statistics.